wesleymiles/striped-down/blog/the-bezzle/index.md

 ---
 layout: blog.liquid
 title: The Bezzle
-description: A neo-noir about private prisons and white-collar frauds
+description: A neo-noir about private prisons and white-collar frauds set in 2009
 tags: ["post", "books"]
 date: 2024-10-16
 ---